 How Far is Phoenix to Sedona?

-The Phoenix to Sedona drive time is just two hours, and the total distance from Phoenix to Sedona is 116 miles taking the most direct route.
+The direct drive time from Phoenix to Sedona is just two hours with the total distance being 116 miles if you take the most direct route.
 However, this way is often very crowded on weekends and holidays since many people who live in Phoenix drive up to Sedona for a quick weekend getaway.

 Because you may get stuck in a traffic jam, check the traffic beforehand and consider going an alternate route off Highway 179 – also known as the Red Rock Scenic Byway.